Set up Manufacturing Plants in Nigeria, Adeosun Tells Japanese Investors

 The Japanese Vice-Minister for Foreign Affairs led the 32 private sector and government organisations to the Ministry of Finance for the parley.

 “We will assist you to do well.
-Many companies came into Nigeria and are doing very well and there is nothing stopping Japanese firms from doing very well,” Adeosun was quoted to have said in a statement issued by the ministry.
+Many companies came into Nigeria and are doing very well and there is nothing to stop Japanese firms from doing very well,” Adeosun was quoted to have said in a statement issued by the ministry

 According to her, the government is vigorously working to improve the country’s business environment by investing in transportation infrastructure and had made doing business in Nigeria easier.

-“Specific reforms by removing lots of impediments, fiscal incentives to facilitate your coming into Nigeria to invest and drive your businesses, are being put in place,” she stated.
+“Specific reforms by removing lots of impediments, fiscal incentives to facilitate your coming into Nigeria to invest and drive your businesses, are being put in place,” she assured.

-Africa’s biggest economy, she said, is coming out of recession soon and wants to grow again, adding that the Economic Recovery and Growth Plan (ERGP) articulated by the administration of President Muhammadu Buhari was designed to stabilise the economy and propel it into growth.
+Africa’s biggest economy, add he said, is coming out of recession soon and wants to grow again, adding that the Economic Recovery and Growth Plan (ERGP) articulated by the administration of President Muhammadu Buhari was designed to stabilise the economy and propel it into growth.

-The ERGP, she added, envisaged stabilising the macroeconomic environment, boosting agricultural production for food security, ensuring energy sufficiency, improving transportation infrastructure and driving industrialisation through manufacturing, noting that there are opportunities for the Japanese private sector investors, especially through Public Private Partnerships (PPPs) in the development of transportation infrastructure, hydropower and ports.
+The ERGP, she added, envisages stabilising the macroeconomic environment, boosting agricultural production for food security, ensuring energy sufficiency, improving transportation infrastructure and driving industrialisation through manufacturing, noting that there are opportunities for the Japanese private sector investors, especially through Public Private Partnerships (PPPs) in the development of transportation infrastructure, hydropower and ports

 He lauded the ERGP and expressed optimism that the foreign exchange situation would improve further.